diegoami/DA_yelp_sentiment_analysis/README.md

 `python run_model.py`

-You can then use the model, typing your reviews after the command prompt,
+You can then use the model, typing your reviews after the command prompt, and getting a stars rating.